What does "SPQR" mean?

 Senatus Populusque Romanus - the Senate and Roman People; also usually quoted as "the Senate and People of Rome".
 The "que" suffix is "and"; "Romanus" is an adjective.
 Professor Silvia Giorcelli Bersani explains more.

 Absolutely not.
-We have absolutely no interest in the private religious lives of any of our citizens.
-All that's required is a love of all things Roman.
-Although most of our citizens are currently Polytheists of one ilk or another, and the public "State" religion of Nova Roma is the Religio Romana, we do not require ordinary citizens to practice Roman Polytheism.
-Magistrates, because they are not only civil servants but also have functions within the Religio Romana, are responsible for ensuring that religious functions are performed either by themselves or an appropriate delegate.
-While personal adherence to the ancient ways and traditions, especially as expressed through magisterial participation in religious ritual, is an ideal that is encouraged and valued, there is no legal requirement for it.
+Nova Roma is not a "church," and we have absolutely no interest in the religious lives of any of our citizens.
+All that's required from a citizen of Nova Roma is a love of all things Roman.
+Since Nova Roma is a complete reconstruction of the culture and society of ancient Rome, the "state religion" of Nova Roma is the ancient Roman religion, but we do not require any citizen to practice it in person.
+Magistrates, because they are not only civil servants but also have functions within the sacra publica, are responsible for ensuring that religious functions are performed either by themselves or an appropriate delegate.
+While personal adherence to the ancient ways and traditions, especially as expressed through magisterial participation in religious ritual, is an ideal that is encouraged and valued, it's not a requirement within Nova Roma.

 Do I have to be of Roman or Italian heritage to join?